zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

 Final project for my BIOI 4870 (Database Search & Pattern Discovery) class.

 The project goals:
-  1. Find promoters for Chlamydia trachomatis L2/434/Bu.
+  1. Find promoter sequences for Chlamydia trachomatis L2/434/Bu.
   2. Find gene information’s for the known gene names from the first 50 coding sequences (CDS) in Chlamydia trachomatis L2/434/Bu.
 ## Language and installation
   * Python3
     * Biopython
   * MySQL database

 ## Database Setup
+  * Login to you searver (Odin) that has Python3, Biopython, and MySQL database instull
+  * Create a directory to save all the files
+    * mkdir chlamydiaProject
+    * cd chlamydiaProject
   * Run the command to create the tables in the database
     * mysql -t < projectcreate.sql
   * To download the genbank file and fasta file from NCBI nucleotide database